bluebottlecoffee/eatr/README.md

     $ gem install eatl

-## Usage
+## Parsing Documents

-The library supports creating a collection of struct of arbirary cardinality.
+The library supports creating a collection of struct objects of arbirary cardinality.
 For example, if you're interested in capturing all the chapters from an XML representation of a book, but also want to capture higher-level keys such as the author:

 ```xml
 <book>